RomayLala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds all permissions others but adds no permission to the user and group.
 This script sets the mode of the file hello to this: -rwxr-x-wx 1.
 This script sets the mode of the file hello the same as olleh’s mode.
-This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files do not changed.
+This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.Regular file should not be changed.
+This script creates a directory called my_dir with permissions 751 in the working directory.